 Tier 5 temporary workers

-The Home Office allows academic institutions to bring migrants to the UK, on a temporary basis, under the Tier 5 (Government Authorised Exchange) route, to take part in one or more of the following activities:
+Under the Tier 5 (Government Authorised Exchange) route academic institutions can sponsor those coming to the UK, on a temporary basis, to take part in one or more of the following activities:

 - collaborate on University-hosted research where they are not filling an advertised position and the work is additional to the department/college's normal requirements;